Lunastellia/Reactor-Essentials/README.md

+# Fork Essentials project for ChallengerMod

+- This version of essential has changes for ChallengerMod.

+-Essentials by  DorCoMaNdO/Reactor-Essentials : https://github.com/DorCoMaNdO/Reactor-Essentials

 # Essentials
 Essentials is a modding library for Among Us with APIs to speed up and ease development, with the goal of improving mod compatibility.